maxbis/db-manager/sync_db/INSTALLATION.md

 ## Troubleshooting

-### ❌ "Unauthorized: IP address not allowed"
+### ❌ "Unauthorized: IP address 'x.x.x.x' not allowed"

 **Problem**: Your local IP is not whitelisted on remote server

 **Solution**:
-1. Find your local server's IP address
+1. The error message shows your IP address (e.g., '123.45.67.89')
-2. Add it to `login/ipAllowed.txt` on the REMOTE server
+2. Add this exact IP to `login/ipAllowed.txt` on the REMOTE server
+3. If behind a proxy, you may need to add the proxy IP instead
-3. Try again
+4. Try again

 ### ❌ "Unauthorized: Invalid API key"